samueldsingh/streamlit-app/README.md

     state_index = state_list.index(state) if state and state in state_list else 0   #display state only it is in state_list else select the first index return st.sidebar.selectbox('State', state_list, state_index)
 ```

+The entire code tied together to produce the [interactive webmap](https://samueldsingh-streamlit-app-streamlit-app-ha3455.streamlit.app/) is given here.

 ### References:
 Create Dashboard with Folium Map, Streamlit and Python - Full Course (Zackaria Chowdary)